Fine Mineral Specimens

 Only one mine produces this material and it is the Anahi Mine.

-All That Glitters Gemstones and Crystal appear
+All That Glitters Gemstones and Crystals have appeared

-in a New Trade Article analyzing a Unique
+in a Trade Article analyzing a Unique

 Ametrine showing a 'stepped zone' feature, as